 Luckily, all of the best mattress brands make full and queen size options, so you’ll have your pick of manufacturers.
 You’ll commonly find full and queen size bedding to match too, so these are easy mattress sizes to cater for.
 But which of the two will help you spread out comfortably and get the deep rest you need?

 In our full vs queen mattress size comparison, we look at the main benefits and drawbacks of each, who they are well suited to, and what you need to know about both before making a decision.
+And if you need more space, read our queen vs king mattresses comparison for the two largest sizes outside of Cal king.

 Full vs queen mattresses: Key differences